HewlettPackard/galadriel/doc/galadriel_server.md

   }
 ```

-Sure, here's how you might add this information to your documentation:

 ## Galadriel Server CLI Reference

 The Galadriel server provides a command-line interface (CLI) for running the server, managing federation relationships,